tomazcx/odonto-dashboard-go/README.md

 ## How to run it in production mode

-After cloning the project locally, build the image with the designed Dockerfile for production environment:
+Once the project is cloned locally, build the Docker image using the specified Dockerfile for the production environment:

 ```bash
 docker build -t odonto-dashboard -f Dockerfile .